National Register of Historic Places listings in Elmore County, Idaho

 This is a list of the National Register of Historic Places listings in Elmore County, Idaho.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Elmore County, Idaho, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 23 properties and districts listed on the National Register in the county.
+There are 25 properties and districts listed on the National Register in the county, one of which is also a National Historic Landmark.
 More may be added; properties and districts nationwide are added to the Register weekly.